argonautproject/scheduling/pages/patient-scheduling.md

 ##### Usage
 {:.no_toc}

-To register a new or existing patient, The Client SHALL use the standard FHIR RESTful [create API]({{site.data.fhir.path}}/http.html#create) as shown ( and SHALL not use the 'If-None-Exist' header as described in FHIR [conditional create API]({{site.data.fhir.path}}/http.html#ccreate))
+To register a new or existing patient, The Client SHALL use the standard FHIR RESTful [create API]({{site.data.fhir.path}}/http.html#create) as follows:

-POST [base]/Patient/[id]
+`POST [base]/Patient/[id]`

 In response to this transaction, the server SHOULD create a new patient resource only if the patient resource does not already exist in the system.
 If the patient is already registered within the system.
 The existing patient resource SHOULD be returned.
+Note that the Client SHALL not use the 'If-None-Exist' header as described in FHIR [conditional create API]({{site.data.fhir.path}}/http.html#ccreate)).

 ##### Example